-I also haven't seen anything from the administrators of the company which suggests it was operating a scam.
-And I haven't been provided with evidence of any investigation by an external organisation which concludes that the commercial lending company was operating a scam.
+I also haven't seen anything from the liquidators of the company which suggests it was operating a scam.
+And I haven't been provided with evidence of any investigation by an external organisation which concludes that the energy company was operating a scam.

-Mr and Mrs W also haven't provided any clear explanation or evidence of why they believe their investment with the commercial lending company was a scam, other than that they haven't received the returns they were expecting or their initial investment back.
+Mr and Mrs W also haven't provided any clear explanation or evidence of why they believe their investment with the energy company was a scam, other than that they haven't received the returns they were expecting or their initial investment back.
 But investments can fail for a number of reasons and investors not receiving the returns they were told they would does not necessarily mean that the investment wasn't genuine or the company intended to operate a scam.

-So I'm not persuaded that the available evidence is sufficient to safely conclude that the purpose the commercial lending company intended for this payment was different than the purpose Mr and Mrs W intended.
-And so I don't think the circumstances here meet the definition of a scam, or that Santander has acted unreasonably in not agreeing to refund the money Mr and Mrs W lost from this payment as a result.
+So I'm not persuaded that the available evidence is sufficient to safely conclude that the purpose the energy company intended for these payments was different than the purpose Mr and Mrs W intended.
+And so I don't think the circumstances here meet the definition of a scam, or that Santander has acted unreasonably in not agreeing to refund the money Mr and Mrs W lost from these payments as a result.

-It's possible that material new evidence may become available at a future date, which suggests that the commercial lending company did take the payment using dishonest deception.
-If that happens, Mr and Mrs W can ask Santander to reconsider their claim for this payment and, if not satisfied with its response, bring a new complaint to our service.
+It's possible that material new evidence may become available at a future date, which suggests that the energy company did take the payments using dishonest deception.
+If that happens, Mr and Mrs W can ask Santander to reconsider their claim for these payments and, if not satisfied with its response, bring a new complaint to our service.

-Mr and Mrs W have also suggested that Santander should have warned them about the risks of their investment, and that this could have prevented them making the payment.
+Mr and Mrs W have also suggested that Santander should have warned them about the risks of their investment, and that this could have prevented them making the payments.
 But I wouldn't have expected Santander to provide financial advice about any investment they were making.
-And, as I don't think there is sufficient evidence that they have been the victims of a scam, I also don't think any questions I would have expected Santander to ask when the payment was being made would have uncovered significant concerns.
+And, as I don't think there is sufficient evidence that they have been the victims of a scam, I also don't think any questions I would have expected Santander to ask when the payments were being made would have uncovered significant concerns.